 - Issuance of the registration certificate of the registered mark

 In a nutshell, the registration of a trademark will take between 12-18 months.
-Once this has been completed successfully, the legal protection of a trademark is granted for a period of 10 years, with the ability to be renewed once expired.
+After completion, the trademark gains 10-year legal protection, renewable upon expiration.
 Our team can assist you throughout this process from beginning to end.